-- i.
-Budget changes due to a change in the scope of the National Endowment for the Artssupported project. - ii.
-Adding permanent equipment. - iii.
-Adding foreign travel. - iv.
-Adding indirect/F&A costs allowable under a Federally-negotiated rate. - 14.3 The following changes do not require written approval from us:
+- (1) Budget changes due to a significant change in the scope of the National Endowment for the Arts-supported project.
+If in doubt, contact the Office of Grants Management for guidance. - (2) Adding permanent equipment. - (3) Adding foreign travel. - (4) Adding indirect/F&A costs allowable under a Federally-negotiated rate. - 14.3 The following changes do not require written approval from us: